-Inuit sensibly believed that when they lived in their own traditional territories they had the right to look after their own economic interests and live according to their own laws and customs.
+Inuit unquestionably believed that when they lived in their own traditional territories they had the right to look after their own economic interests and to live according to their own customs.
 At a time of rapid change, Inuit might be convinced or coerced into changing their ways, but they did not recognize the validity of laws that were made elsewhere and made no practical sense.
-On the opposite side, Qallunaat believed that Canadian sovereignty included the right of administrators in Ottawa to make laws for places they had never visited and change the laws as they saw fit, often (or almost always) without proper notice.
-These conflicting beliefs influenced how Inuit listened to instructions about handling their qimmiit and the resulting demoralization that came with having armed strangers behave as they wished.
+There was an opposite Qallunaat belief that Canadian sovereignty included the right of administrators in Ottawa to make laws for places they had never visited.
+These conflicting beliefs influenced how Inuit listened to instructions about handling their gimmiit and the resulting demoralization that came with having armed strangers behave as they wished.

 Inuit knew that qimmiit needed constant exercise; tying them up weakened them.
 Qimmiit should be allowed to run loose when they were not working, as they did when on the land, because to pen or chain them-even if this were possible-was dangerous to their well-being and the well-being of Inuit who depended on them for transportation.
-It was also very hard to keep qimmiit restrained, whether the owners lived in the communities or were just visiting for a few hours to trade.
-There are many reports of dog pounds or compounds being built in communities, especially after 1960, but often these reports describe their poor condition and the tendency of qimmiit to escape.
+It was also very hard to keep gimmiit restrained, whether the owners lived in the communities or were just visiting for a few hours to trade.
+There are many reports of dog pounds or compounds being built in communities, especially after 1960, but often these reports describe their poor condition and the tendency of gimmiit to escape.
 Qimmiit that were chained or tied also frequently escaped by chewing through their harnesses or by pulling at weak chains.
-In some communities, notably Arctic Bay, the hunters who kept gimmiit near the settlement during the summer often tried to keep them in secluded areas.
+In some communities, notably Arctic Bay, the hunters who kept qimmiit near the settlement during the summer often tried to keep them in secluded areas.
 As Ikey Kugitikakjuk explained:

 We tried to put our dogs in a secluded area where there were no people because there were about fifteen dogs.
-We just go and feed them so that they won't be loose around the community and they couldn't stay near our houses anymore, so we had to put them in a place where people wouldn't be walking about.150
+We just go and feed them so that they won't be loose around the community and they couldn't stay near our houses anymore, so we had to put them in a place where people wouldn't be walking about.

 There may also have been a political side to the decision by many Inuit to stick to their old ways.
-One police officer thought he saw "passive resistance" in the decision of some Pangnirtormiut not to tie their qimmiit,151 and an Inuk in Iqaluit spoke frankly to anthropologist Toshio Yatsushiro about the evident desire of the authorities not just to control qimmiit, but to dominate Inuit as well:

-First I thought of killing the policemen ...
+One police officer thought he saw "passive resistance" in the decision of some Pangnirtormiut not to tie their qimmiit, and an Inuk in Iqaluit spoke frankly to anthropologist Toshio Yatsushiro about the evident desire of the authorities not just to control gimmit, but to dominate Inuit as well: "First I thought of killing the policemen...
 Maybe afterwards there won't be so many dogs, since the police are shooting them.
 In five years, there may be none at all.
-Maybe the police will kill Eskimos then, just like the dogs.
-152
+Maybe the police will kill Eskimos then, just like the dogs."